• Skip to primary navigation

 GF Gluten-Free DF Dairy-Free

-Healthy Peanut Butter + Raspberry Muffins are perfect for breakfast, dessert, and snacking in between!
-Naturally gluten free + dairy free!
+Raspberry flax muffins are fluffy yet dense and perfect for breakfast, dessert, and snacking in between!

 Prep: 10 minsCook: 25 minsTotal: 35 mins